 There are more than 18,400 properties enrolled in Current Use.
 Vermont is 5.4 million acres in size; 4.5 million acres are in forest and woodlands, and 794,000 acres are agricultural.
 Roughly half of the eligible properties, or about 2.4 million acres of our working landscape, are enrolled in Current Use.
 Private landowners own 80 percent of the forested landscape, while local municipalities, the State of Vermont, and the federal government own 19 percent.
 Industrial landowners hold the remaining 1 percent.

 Applying for Current Use in Vermont

-Current Use is administered by the Division of Property Valuation and Review (aka PVR).
-The guidelines for application can be found on their website at the link above.
-There are several ways to apply, either online with the ecuse system or by submitting Form CU-301.
+Current Use is administered by the Division of Property Valuation and Review (aka PVR); click the link to review the guidelines for application on their website.
+There are several ways to apply: either online with the eCuse system or by submitting Form CU-301.
 Deadline for new enrollment is September 1; or October 1 for new parcels and additions.
 Familiarize yourself with the requirements and guidelines to ensure that it’s right for you.

-You must have 25 contiguous acres of forestland and an approved forest management plan that is updated every ten years.
+You must have 25 contiguous acres of forestland and an approved forest management plan that is updated every 10 years.

 Licensed Consulting Foresters List

 In 2016, Vermont instituted licensing for foresters.
 Anyone practicing forestry in the State, whether for private or public entities, must have a license that is renewable every two years.
 The Secretary of State, Office of Professional Regulation, maintains and approves licenses for foresters.

 Vermont Woodlands maintains membership for Licensed Consulting Foresters, or the subset of foresters whose focus is working for landowners like you.
 We recommend that you review the Directory for a forester near you.
 Then pick up the phone and call to discuss enrollment in Current Use.
 You will need a management plan and maps as well as other documents found on the PVR website before you can enroll.